 This ASM message is used to broadcast data to a group of stations as defined by the specified geographical area.
 The broadcast message does not contain a communication state.
 These broadcast messages are used for non-periodic transmission of data, and access the link using RATDMA.
-Geographical multicast message is defined in Table 31.
+Geographical multicast message is defined in Table A3-18.

-Table 31
+TableA3-18

 Geographical multicast message